AdobeDocs/experience-platform.en/help/query-service/api/accelerated-queries.md

 ---
-title: Accelerated Queries API Endpoint
+title: Accelerated Queries Endpoint
 description: Learn how to access to query accelerated store in a stateless manner to quickly return results based on aggregated data.
 This document provides a sample HTTP request and response for the Query Service accelerated-queries endpoint.
 ---
-# Accelerated queries API endpoint
+# Accelerated queries endpoint

 As part of the Data Distiller SKU, the [Query Service API](https://developer.adobe.com/experience-platform-apis/references/query-service/) allows you to make stateless queries to the accelerated store.
 The returned results are based on aggregated data.
 The decreased latency of results allows for a more interactive exchange of information.
 The accelerated queries APIs are also used to power [user-defined dashboards](../../dashboards/user-defined-dashboards.md).